BastLeblanc/aws-byod-immersion-day/labs/03_interactive_sql_queries/README.md

-> Note: If you have already have an S3 bucket in your AWS Account and can be used to store Athena Query results, you can skip this section.
+> Note: If you have already had an S3 bucket in your AWS Account and can be used to store Athena Query results, you can skip this section.